SeshadriRC/observability-zero-to-hero/My-Activities/Prometheus/Prometheus-Grafana-Installation.md

 ## Prometheus-Grafana Install

+---
+### High-Level

+1. Download prometheus software
+2. Install the node exporter
+3. Configure the prometheus.yml to scrape the node metrics
+4. Install Grafana, Set a prometheus as a datasource
+5. Add second target(EC2) to a prometheus

+---
-## Prometheus Install
+### Prometheus Install

-## Step 1: Navigate to Prometheus website download folder and install it using wget
+### Step 1: Navigate to Prometheus website download folder and install it using wget

 [Prometheus](https://prometheus.io/download/)